uspki/policies/certificate-policy.md

 ##### 3.2.2.4.5 Domain Authorization Document

 Confirming the Applicant's control over the requested FQDN by relying upon the attestation to the authority of the Applicant to request a Certificate contained in a Domain Authorization Document.
-The Domain Authorization Document SHALL substantiate that the communication came from the Domain Contact.
-The CA SHALL verify that the Domain Authorization Document was either (i) dated on or after the date of the domain validation request or (ii) that the WHOIS data has not materially changed since a previously provided Domain Authorization Document for the Domain Name Space.
+The Domain Authorization Document shall substantiate that the communication came from the Domain Contact.
+The CA shall verify that the Domain Authorization Document was either (i) dated on or after the date of the domain validation request or (ii) that the WHOIS data has not materially changed since a previously provided Domain Authorization Document for the Domain Name Space.

 ##### 3.2.2.4.6 Agreed-Upon Change to Website

 Confirming the Applicant's control over the requested FQDN by confirming one of the following under the "/.well-known/pki-validation" directory, or another path registered with IANA for the purpose of Domain Validation, on the Authorization Domain Name that is accessible by the CA via HTTP/HTTPS over an Authorized Port:

 1. The presence of Required Website Content contained in the content of a file or on a web page in the form of a meta tag.
-The entire Required Website Content MUST NOT appear in the request used to retrieve the file or web page, or
+The entire Required Website Content shall not appear in the request used to retrieve the file or web page, or
-2. The presence of the Request Token or Request Value contained in the content of a file or on a webpage in the form of a meta tag where the Request Token or Random Value MUST NOT appear in the request.
+2. The presence of the Request Token or Request Value contained in the content of a file or on a webpage in the form of a meta tag where the Request Token or Random Value shall not appear in the request.

-If a Random Value is used, the CA SHALL provide a Random Value unique to the certificate request and SHALL not use the Random Value after 30 days.
+If a Random Value is used, the CA shall provide a Random Value unique to the certificate request and shall not use the Random Value after 30 days.

 Note: Examples of Request Tokens include, but are not limited to: (i) a hash of the public key; (ii) a hash of the Subject Public Key Info [X.509]; and (iii) a hash of a PKCS#10 CSR.
 A Request Token may also be concatenated with a timestamp or other data.

-The CA SHALL define in its CPS the format of Request Tokens it accepts and SHALL document the "/.well-known/pki-validation/" directory and any other paths registered with IANA.
+The CA shall define in its CPS the format of Request Tokens it accepts and shall document the "/.well-known/pki-validation/" directory and any other paths registered with IANA.

 ##### 3.2.2.4.7 [Reserved]